Home

 1877 - 65 x 80 cm - Oil on canvas

-Museum of Fine Arts, Houston >
+Museum of Fine Arts, Houston, USA >

 Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 67